hbanugariya/hbanugariya/README.md

 ## **About Me**
 Excited to be on the cutting edge of data analysis!
 As a **Microsoft Certified Power BI Data Analyst** with expertise in **SQL** and **Tableau**, I specialize in transforming complex data into actionable insights that drive strategic decision-making across industries.

-I design interactive dashboards and perform advanced analytics to uncover insights that fuel data-driven strategies.
-By refining data models, creating dynamic visuals, and automating reporting processes, I empower organizations to make informed and timely decisions.
+I design interactive dashboards and perform advanced analytics, uncovering insights that fuel data-driven strategies.
+By refining data models, creating dynamic visuals, and automating reporting processes, I empower organizations to make informed, timely decisions.

 I manage and manipulate data across various databases like MySQL, MS SQL Server, and Oracle, optimizing storage and accessibility.
 Leveraging cloud-based platforms like Azure and Microsoft Fabric, I deliver scalable solutions for advanced analytics and efficient data management.

-My strong foundation in business and data analysis allows me to excel in data profiling, preparation, and modeling, crafting dashboards and reports tailored to drive business outcomes.
-Passionate about process automation, tracking KPIs, and predictive analytics, I utilize my skills in **DAX**, **ETL processes**, **BI tools**, and **advanced analytics** to uncover patterns and deliver impactful insights.
+With a strong foundation in business and data analysis, I excel in data profiling, preparation, and modeling, creating reports and dashboards tailored to drive business outcomes.
+Passionate about process automation, tracking KPIs and predictive analytics, I use advanced techniques to uncover patterns and enable data-backed decision-making.

 ---